sensillence/sensillence.github.io/AIROBEST/index.md

 funded by the Academy of Finland (2018-2021)

 PIs:
-* Matti Mõttus, VTT Technical ersearch Centre of Finland
+* Matti Mõttus, VTT Technical Research Centre of Finland
 * Jorma Laaksonen, Aalto University

 Timely and accurate information on forest above-ground biomass (AGB) is required for understanding carbon balance, future climate, the sustainability of current politics and the emerging bioeconomy.
 Optical Earth Observation (EO) in the visible to short infrared spectral region can contribute to this challenge.
 However, despite optimistic case studies, no global applications using optical EO for biomass retrieval have emerged.
 The volume of EO data is increasing exponentially and new instruments will measure with better spatial and spectral resolutions, calling for new processing algorithms.